EDELWEISS-DM/EDW-Gentiane-MC/resources/_README_DEVELOPERS.rst

  * ``_BuildResourceList.sh``  (not published):  a shell  script which builds the list of resource  files for the CMake build system and stores it in  the  ``_resources.cmake``  file.
-All  files  or directories (including this  script) of which the  names start with an underscore character  should not be published and  should not be visible from the EDW-Gentiane-MC installation path.
+All  files  or directories (including this  script) of which the  name starts with an underscore character  will not be published and  thus will not be visible from the EDW-Gentiane-MC installation path.
  * ``_resources.cmake`` (not published): this CMake script defines the list of published resource files for the CMake build system through